Welcome to NZM Rentals

 - Take a hike in the Aoraki / Mt Cook National Park.
 Sensational is the Hooker Valley Track, which starts at the White Horse Hill campsite, leads over suspension bridges, and ends at the glacial lake with floating icebergs.
 The Hooker Valley Track, which is about three hours long, is highly recommended, offers excellent views and is easy to do even for non-hikers.
 There are great opportunities to watch the stars along the entire route, at least back in Queenstown on a skyline stargazing tour high above the city with the Queenstown skyline.

-- There are the state and private campsites in New Zealand, which often have a lovely location.
+- There are state and private campsites in New Zealand, which often have a lovely location.
 The ferry ride between Wellington, on New Zealand’s North Island and Picton, on New Zealand’s South Island, takes about three hours.
 It’s no coincidence that the ride is one of the world’s most beautiful ferry rides.
-In Te Anau, the lake invites for a walk along the shore.
+In Te Anau, the lake invites you for a walk along the shore.
 Adventurous people can start the three-hour hike into Fiordland from there.
 In the direction of Milford Sound, there are beautiful (sometimes very strenuous) hiking trails on which you can discover, among other things, Mirror Lake, Lake Marian, or the Sutherland Falls.

 Is Auckland a good starting point for my New Zealand camping trip?